Kh3m/portfolio-server/README.md

 A step by step series of examples that tell you how to get a development env running

-Steps
+Install all requried depedencies.
 ```
 npm install
 ```

-Installs all requried depedencies.
+Install all required development dependencies.
 ```
 npm install --save-dev
 ```
-Install all required development dependencies.

 Create a .env file on your root development directory.
 You will find a .env.example file that describes what keys are required and what the value looks like.